24

 Nyboder_Copenhagen.jpg

-Take a stroll through the narrow, cobblestoned streets of Nyboder, a historic area that once served as the barracks for the Royal Danish Navy.
-These streets are not just a piece of Danish maritime history; they are a living testament to Copenhagen’s architectural heritage.
+Take a stroll through the narrow, cobblestoned streets of Nyboder, a historic district that once housed the Royal Danish Navy's barracks.
+These streets are not just a piece of Danish maritime history; they stand as a living testament to Copenhagen’s architectural heritage.

 The rows of terraced houses, painted in the distinctive’ Nyboder yellow’, create a vibrant streetscape.
-This color has become synonymous with the area and can be seen throughout the city.
+This iconic color has become synonymous with the area and can be spotted in other parts of the city.

-Start your Nyboder visit at Krokodillegade or hop off at stop 4 – The Gefion Fountain on Stromma’s Classic Copenhagen route.
+Start your Nyboder visit at Krokodillegade, or hop off at stop 4 – Gefion Fountain / Citadel on Stromma’s Hop On-Hop Off buses.

 Gernersgade – Where Sun-Colored Houses Await